Backdrop

 • Lazy: ~81.51 (top of the hold body — fills first, weakest R:R).

-• Reverse hold: ~80.8 (a backside reverse hold as a backup at almost the same level).
+• Reverse hold: ~80.8 (a backside reverse hold sitting a hair above the trend line — middle tier).

 Your call